-The training team could be leveraged to create a soft skills microlearning program that covers how to positively interact with customers.
+The training team could create a soft skills microlearning program that covers how to positively interact with customers.
 Employees could enhance their skills during short workday breaks by taking the microlearning units that interest them.

-Lunch and Learns
+Lunch and learns

-If time away from production is problematic for your organization you should consider hosting “Lunch and Learns” as a method to reskill corporate learners.
+If time away from production is problematic for your organization you should consider hosting “lunch and learns” as a method to reskill employees.
 Schedule a lunchtime training session to cover a certain topic over a complimentary meal, in a convivial and more relaxed atmosphere.

-Mentors / Subject Matter Experts
+Mentors / Subject matter experts

-Utilize some of your best employees in a mentorship or SME program.
+Use some of your best employees in a mentorship or SME program.
 Offer your top producers an opportunity to develop their own leadership skills by mentoring others or acting as SMEs in training.
-Experts are extremely useful all kinds of training programs, as they can answer questions and explain difficult processes from a practical perspective.
+Experts are extremely useful in all kinds of upskilling training programs, as they can answer questions and explain difficult processes from a practical perspective.

 Upskilling training has an abundance of advantages, from improving employee motivation to saving the company money.
 And it doesn’t have to cost a fortune.
 Begin by assessing gaps in your current employees’ knowledge.

 Allow them to develop their own career development path and then offer the time and resources to help them achieve their goals.
-You can offer training pretty much anywhere, from a brick-and-mortar classroom to virtual classroom or even on your trainees’ smartphones.
+You can offer upskilling training pretty much anywhere, from a brick-and-mortar classroom to a virtual classroom or even on your trainees’ smartphones.